Purdue-CS193/homework-0-Cowshal/index.md

+# Kaushal's First CS193 Homework
+- It seems chill
+- There are no tests!
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.